timdeschryver/timdeschryver.dev/content/blog/keeping-browser-tabs-in-sync-using-localstorage-ngrx-and-rxjs/index.md

 ---
 title: Keeping browser tabs in sync using localStorage, NgRx, and RxJS
 slug: keeping-browser-tabs-in-sync-using-localstorage-ngrx-and-rxjs
-description: We’re going to take a look at how we can keep state in sync when a user has multiple tabs open.
+description: We’re going to take a look at how we can keep the state in sync when a user has multiple tabs open.
 author: Tim Deschryver
-date: 2018-12-03T09:08:06.254Z
+date: 2018-12-03
 tags: Angular, NgRx, RxJS, Redux
 banner: ./images/banner.jpg
-bannerCredit: Photo by [Faye Cornish](https://unsplash.com/@fcornish) on [Unsplash](https://unsplash.com)
 published: true
 ---

+Update: Depending on the use case, the [Broadcast Channel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) might be better compared to using the Local Storage.
+The idea behind this post will still remain the same, and the code will almost look identical.
+Just, swap out local storage with a broadcast channel.

 In this post, we’re going to take a look at how we can keep our application state in sync when a user has multiple tabs open.
 We’re going to make this happen by using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API), [NgRx](https://ngrx.io/) (Store and Effects), and [RxJS](http://rxjsdocs.com/).
-A basic knowledge of NgRx is needed to follow the examples.
+Basic knowledge of NgRx is needed to follow the examples.

 There are two ways of syncing state that I know of.
 One of them is to send the actions from one tab to another tab, the other is to send the (partial) state from one tab to another tab.
 While both of these ways have very similar implementations, they both shine in their own way.

 As a starting point, we’re going to pick up where we left off in a previous post [Let’s have a chat about Actions and Action Creators within NgRx](/blog/lets-have-a-chat-about-actions-and-action-creators-within-ngrx) where we created a simple grocery list.

 ## Syncing state by sending actions from one tab to another tab

 Knowing that our state is predictable because we’re using NgRx to manage the state of our application, we can leverage its power to rebuild the state.
 Thus if we store every dispatched action into the local storage and we dispatch them again in the same order, we know that we will have the same outcome, i.e. the same state.
 If you’re familiar with the [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension), you have probably already used or at least seen this concept by rewinding and replaying actions.